 Survey of the role of race and equality in American democracy.
 Special emphasis on understanding how notions of racial equality have advanced and declined throughout American history and the role of race in current American politics.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American politics.
 (Same as Government 340.)
 Maximum enrollment, 20.
 Klinkner.

 A study of the history of ancient Egypt and of its interaction with other ancient African kingdoms, including Nubia, Kush and Punt.
 Examination of Egypt’s prehistory, language, social and gender relations, and cultural development.
 (Writing-intensive.)
-Prerequisite, 240 or Africana Studies 101.
+Prerequisite, One Classical Studies or Africana Studies course.
 (Same as Classics 374.)
 Maximum enrollment, 20.

 382S Global African Social Movements.